 It's a gift.

-And uh here here is here's a typical story.
+And here is a typical story.

-I got two of them that I want to do this with today.
+I've got two of them that I want to do this with today.

-One is from the uh Washington Post on the on the GM vault, and the other is from Roger Simon about the journalist.
+One is from the Washington Post on the GM Vault, and the other is from Roger Simon about the journalist and how terribly disappointed, sad, and upset it's keeping F. Chuck Todd up at night.

-The journalist is keeping F. Chuck Todd up at night.
+The journalist is keeping F Chuck Todd up at night.

 He's losing sleep.